Sign in →

 This test utilizes next-generation sequencing to detect single nucleotide and copy number variants in the NOTCH3 gene associated with cerebral autosomal dominant arteriopathy with subcortical infarcts and leukoencephalopathy (CADASIL) and other NOTCH3-related disorders.
 See Method Description for additional details.

-Identification of a pathogenic variant may assist with diagnosis, prognosis, clinical management, familial screening, recurrence risk assessment, and genetic counseling for NOTCH3-related disorders.
+Identification of a disease-causing variant may assist with diagnosis, prognosis, clinical management, familial screening, recurrence risk assessment, and genetic counseling for NOTCH3-related disorders.

 Reflex Tests